River Ridge Mall

 River Ridge Mall is an enclosed shopping mall in Lynchburg, Virginia.
-Opened in 1980, the mall features JCPenney, Belk, and Regal Cinemas as its primary anchors, with Jo-Ann Fabrics, T.J.
-Maxx, and Planet Fitness serving as secondary anchors.
-Three restaurant outparcels include Red Lobster, Taco Bell, and a local restaurant named Shakers, with a fourth outparcel being Salem, Virginia-based Kemba Roanoke Federal Credit Union.
+Opened in 1980, the mall features JCPenney, Belk, Dick's Sporting Goods, TJ Maxx, and Regal Cinemas as its primary anchors, with HomeGoods, and Planet Fitness serving as secondary anchors.
+Three restaurant outparcels include Red Lobster, Taco Bell, and a local restaurant named Shakers, with a fourth outparcel being developed as a 7 Brew that will open in 2025.
 A Residence Inn by Marriott is the mall's first on-site hotel.

-The mall is majority-owned by Liberty University and managed by CBRE Group.
-The leasing agent has since changed to the Jones Lang LaSalle (JLL) group.
+The mall is owned by Liberty University and is managed by the Jones Lang LaSalle (JLL) group.